 The good news?
 It's easier than ever to do, thanks to online platforms like Ardhisasa and eCitizen.
 Even if you're abroad, you can complete the entire process from the comfort of your home.

-What is a Land Search?
+What is a Land Search in Kenya?

-• Discover the ownership history and previous transfers
+Discover the ownership history and previous transfers.

 Read our article on Common Mistakes to Avoid When Buying Land in Kenya.

-What You'll Need for Your Land Search
+What You Need Before Conducting a Land Search

-• Title deed number (parcel or land reference number)
+Title deed number (parcel or land reference number)

-• Your National ID or passport
+Your National ID or passport

-• Ksh.
-500 search fee (payable via M-PESA or card)
+KSh.
+1000 search fee (payable via M-PESA or card)

-How to Conduct a Land Search Online
+Step-by-Step Guide to Conducting a Land Search Online

 Steps:

-1. Visit the Ardhisasa Portal and create an account.
+Visit the Ardhisasa Portal and create an account.

-2. Log in and navigate to the "Ministry of Land and Physical Planning" section.
+Log in and navigate to the "Ministry of Land and Physical Planning" section.

-3. Select the "Land Search" option.
+Select the "Land Search" option.

-4. Enter the parcel number or title deed number.
+Enter the parcel number or title deed number.

-5. Pay Ksh.
-500 via M-PESA, credit, or debit card.
+Pay Ksh.
+1,000 via M-PESA or debit card.

-6. Download your results directly from the portal.
+Download your results directly from the portal.

 How to Do an Online Land Search via eCitizen